-With that in hand, I went and screencapped Dune, brought it into Photoshop and took some measurements.
-The Heighliner was 309.92 pixels long and 86.77 pixels wide.
+With that in hand, I went and screencapped Dune, brought it into Photoshop to take measurements.
+The Heighliner on my screen was 309.92 pixels long and 86.77 pixels wide.
 Let us apply…math!

 (86.77 / 309.92) * 100 = 27.998